 The DOT FTA drug test program for FTA regulated employers must include the following components:

-The drug testing under FTA rules include pre-employment, random, post-accident, reasonable suspicion, return to duty and follow-up.
+The drug testing under FTA rules includes pre-employment, random, post-accident, reasonable suspicion, return-to-duty, and follow-up.

 Phencyclidine (PCP) Amphetamines:

-Alcohol testing is also required for random, post-accident, reasonable suspicion, return to duty and follow-up.
+Alcohol testing is also required for random, post-accident, reasonable suspicion, return-to-duty, and follow-up.
 Alcohol testing is performed with an Evidential Breath Testing (EBT) device which is listed on the NHTSA conforming products list (CPL) for evidential devices.
 These are the only devices that can be used to conduct alcohol confirmation tests under DOT rules 49 CFR Part 40.

-FTA defines safety-sensitive based on the function performed instead of listing specific job categories.
+The FTA defines safety-sensitive based on the function performed instead of listing specific job categories.

-It is important that the policy for an FTA agency be reviewed and approved by the local governing board of the employer or operator, or other responsible individual with appropriate delegation of authority.
-Section 655.12, Required Elements of an anti-drug use and alcohol misuse program states: "(a) A statement describing the employer’s policy on prohibited drug use and alcohol misuse in the workplace, including the consequences associated with prohibited drug use and alcohol misuse.
+It’s important that the policy for an FTA agency be reviewed and approved by the local governing board of the employer or operator, or another responsible individual with appropriate delegation of authority.
+Section 655.12, Required Elements of an anti-drug use and alcohol misuse program, states: "(a) A statement describing the employer’s policy on prohibited drug use and alcohol misuse in the workplace, including the consequences associated with prohibited drug use and alcohol misuse.
 This policy statement shall include all of the elements specified in section 655.15 of this subpart.
 Each employer shall disseminate the policy consistent with the provisions of section 655.16 of this subpart."

 There are many components to a compliant and effective DOT drug and alcohol testing program for FTA regulated employers.
 Audits do occur and are very strict.
-US Drug Test Centers can help with the required written policy, drug testing, random testing and overall program management.
+US Drug Test Centers can help with the required written policy, drug testing, random testing, and overall program management.